koleary/location-package/README.md

 ```
 composer require "drupal/address ~1.0"
 ```
-5. On the 'Extend' page check the boxes for 'Location','Featured location', and 'Map', and click 'install'.
+5. On the 'Extend' page check the boxes for 'Location', 'Featured location', and 'Map', and click 'install'.
 Drupal will detect the dependencies and ask if you want to install them.
 Click yes and the packages will be installed.

+###For default content

+1. Download the default content module for Drupal 8 <a href="https://www.drupal.org/project/default_content">here</a> and put it in your modules directory.

+2. Go to the 'extend' page and enable Location Default Content, when it prompts you to install Default Content module as a dependency, click yes.

 ##To use